-Slide the lever at the front of the seat toward your door to unlock it.
+Move the lever under the front of the seat toward your door to unlock it.
 Slide the seat to where you want it.
 Then release the lever and try to move the seat with your body, to make sure the seat is locked into place.